evillemez/javelin/README.md

 All components have some basic functionality, for example registering callback functions for when certain events occur.
 In your components, you can directly interact with other components by requesting them from the game object.
 Some example components included with the engine are:
+    * *transform2d* - Contains 2d spatial data regarding position and rotation
     * *sprite* - A reference to an image to be drawn in a 2d context on a canvas
     * *spriteAnimator* - A component for defining animations for a sprite comprised of multiple images
-    * *transform2d* - Contains 2d spatial data regarding position and rotation
+    * *rigidbody2d (planned)* - Requires *transform2d*, is processed by the *Box2d* plugin for simulating 2d physics
-    * *transform3d* - Contains 3d spatial data regarding position and rotation
+    * *transform3d (planned)* - Contains 3d spatial data regarding position and rotation
-    * *renderer3d* - Requires the *transform* component, and contains objects required by the *ThreeJs* plugin to visually render a given object
+    * *renderer3d (planned)* - Requires the *transform* component, and contains objects required by the *ThreeJs* plugin to visually render a given object
-    * *rigidbody2d* - Requires *transform2d*, is processed by the *Box2d* plugin for simulating 2d physics
-    * *rigidbody3d* - Requires the *transform3d* component, is proccessed by the *CannonJs* plugin to simulate 3d physics
+    * *rigidbody3d (planned)* - Requires the *transform3d* component, is proccessed by the *CannonJs* plugin to simulate 3d physics
+* **Engine Environment** - The engine "runs" in the context of an environment.
+So far there are only two: *browser* and *server*.
+This allows the engine to reconfigure certain internal aspects, like asset loading and plugin activation, based on the environment in which it is executing.
+In some environments, the engine may disable certian components - for example by default it would disable the *ThreeJs* and *Input* components when it is executing on the server, because there is no need for them.

 ### Example setup ###

-This will be described at a later date, perhaps with a skeleton project.
+None for now - once more components are completed, there will be a separate demo project.

+## Working TODO ##

+See `TODO.md`

+## Roadmap ##

+See `ROADMAP.md`

 ## Developing ##